• Current Projects

 Again, I trace the making of artworks hoping to find out why

 Thinking of the way light refracts through branches and makes kind-of trapezoid shapes between them.
-Its a very deep, almost buried detail but I feel it does come through.
-Layers and layers and depths
+As underpainting its an almost buried detail but I feel it comes through

 I love these shapes